-This page means to provide non-technical motivation for the notion of cohesion as in formalized in the notions
+This page is meant to provide non-technical motivation for the notion of cohesion as in formalized in the notions

 A basic example arises for topological spaces or manifolds: here the “droplet of water” is an open ball of points.
 Indeed, one of the central examples of cohesive spaces is that of smooth spaces and these are spaces characterized by the fact that they can be probed by smooth open balls (in the sense described at motivation for sheaves, cohomology and higher stacks), such that these smooth open balls are the basic “cohesive droplets” out of which any smooth space is built (this roughly in the sense of basis of a topology, but a bit more generally than that).